-- The teacher population of 4 teachers has declined by 80% over five years.
+- The teacher population of 4 teachers has stayed relatively flat over five years.

 |Fortis Institute-Miami||(FL) Community College Avg.|